Infinite Fun.

 Strategy-first players are underserved

-Infinite Melee is built system-first, enabling the fun to emerge from meaningful in-game decisions.
+Infinite Melee is built identity-first.
+Each deck rewards different approach, enabling the fun to emerge from faction selection, deck building and meaningful in-game decisions.

 Differentiation